ngozosanca0/Security-Plus-Notes/README.md

 - all in all: OU is a container within Active Directory used to organize users, computers, and groups.
 It helps administrators manage resources, apply Group Policies, and delegate administrative permissions efficiently.

+## Day 5

+CHANGE MANAGEMENT

+- Definition: a structured process for making changes to an IT environment while minimizing risk.
+- think of it like this: You don't just wake up and decide to restart a hospital server at 10 a.m. on a Monday.
+- You plan it.
+- You communicate it.
+- You prepare for problems.
+- Then you make the change.

+CHANGE MANAGEMENT PROCESS

+Business Processes
+- Understand how the company operates before making changes.
+- Example: Don't update a hospital system during busy clinic hours.

+Impact Analysis
+- Ask: "What could break if we make this change?"
+- Example: Updating a server could affect: SAP EMED, Printers and User logins.

+Blackout plan (Rollback Plan)
+- If the update fails...How do you return everything to the previous working state?
+- Never make changes without a rollback plan.

+Maintenance Window
+- A scheduled time to perform changes.
+- Usually: Night, Weekend, Public Holiday
+- When fewer users are affected.

+Standard Operating Procedure (SOP)
+- A documented set of steps.
+- Example: How to create a user.
+How to reset a password.
+How to install software.
+- Everyone follows the same procedure.